Mr-Adi-149/CareerOS/README.md

 - `lib/` — Typed static mock data, context setups, and shared utilities.
 - `.github/workflows/` — CI/CD quality gate for GitHub Actions.

-## ⚠️ Assumptions & Limitations

-Currently, jobs and applications operate using mock data to demonstrate functionality and UX.
-Saving jobs persists in your local browser storage.
-Applying for a job will show a successful feedback state, but intentionally sends no data to a backend.
-The architecture is ready to integrate with production databases and authentication providers when required.